artiescie/vue-memory-game/README.md

 ![][david-url]
 ![][license-url]

+Alphabet learning game for preschoolers.
+Common objects with letters, pronounce them on match!

 A tiny game written in `vue2`.
 It's inspired by IgorMinar's [Memory-Game](https://github.com/IgorMinar/Memory-Game).
 You can view the online demo [here](http://leftstick.github.io/vue-memory-game).

 >If you are looking for `angular2` version, check it [here](https://github.com/leftstick/angular2-memory-game)